 With demos and talks from the SWCTN Immersion Fellows and the UWE MA Virtual Reality Students the programme was a rich variety of ideas, research and questions.

-We have been enjoying your feedback, here are a couple of snippets to share the love with the network…
+The Network has been enjoying your feedback, here are a couple of snippets to share the love with the network…

 “I’d be pushed to think of a more enjoyable and inspiring professional engagement.
 It was beautifully organised and coordinated”.

 “Thank you very much for all the hard work that must have gone into the preparations.
 From a participant’s point of view, it was worth it”.